Localization

 Overview

 Localization is the process of translating and adapting your app into multiple languages and regions.
-Localize your app to provide access for users who speak a variety of languages, and who download from different App Store territories.
+Localize your app so it adapts for people who speak a variety of languages, and who download your app from different App Store territories.

-When you release a localized version of your app, you can also localize the App Store information in App Store Connect for the specific territories where you offer your app.
+Finally, when you release a localized version of your app, localize the App Store information in App Store Connect for the specific territories where you offer your app.
+For more information, see Localize app information.

-For other localization tips, tools, and resources, see Expanding Your App to New Markets.
+For other localization tips, tools, and resources, see Expand your app to new markets.

 Topics